How To Scale a Unicorn Product Management Team

 There you have it!
-That’s all that is required of our PMs.
+That’s all that was required of the company’s PMs.
 There must be people like that who have this experience and expertise on every street corner.
 Right?
 If you’re shaking your head right now and wondering what the hell I’m talking about, you’re spot on.
 These people don’t exist, and if they do, they’re extremely rare.

 So then how do you solve this unicorn problem?
 Also, how do you scale the product department as the company grows?
-Rocket Wagon has more than doubled in size since I joined, so we definitely have had to solve a lot of these challenges, and will continue to do so as we grow.
+The company more than doubled in size while I was there, during which time we definitely had to solve a lot of these challenges, and they will continue to do so as they grow.

 Scaling a Unicorn Product Management Team

-Until we developed new product management team scaling strategies, one person at Rocket Wagon was in charge of handling all of these aspects of a project, as shown in the diagram above.
+Until new product management team scaling strategies were developed, one person at the company was in charge of handling all of these aspects of a project, as shown in the diagram above.
 As you can imagine, it was very unlikely that one person had the experience, expertise, and even interest across all of it.
 Not only that, there wasn’t an entry point into the product management department without being a very senior or unicorn PM.
 What to do?

 The first solution was to introduce a new role, the business analyst (BA).
 In this case, the PM would focus mostly on the product management, client management, and account management side of things.
 The BA would share product management responsibilities and also handle project management tasks.
 This is shown here with the orange line representing the PM and the gray line the BA.